Pabitra-33/CV-creation.html/README.md

 i.
 HTML Structure:

- <html>: Defines the root of the HTML document.
+ <html>:- Defines the root of the HTML document.
-<head>: Contains meta-information about the document, such as the title and links to CSS stylesheets.
+<head>:- Contains meta-information about the document, such as the title and links to CSS stylesheets.
 <body>: Contains the content of the document.
 <header>: Typically includes your name, contact information, and possibly a brief introduction.
 <main>: Houses the main content of the CV, such as work experience, education, skills, etc.